MicrosoftDocs/azure-devops-docs/docs/work/track/using-queries.md

 - [Wiql Editor, a Marketplace extension](https://marketplace.visualstudio.com/items?itemName=ottostreifel.wiql-editor)

 > [!NOTE]
-> For queries made against Team Services, the WIQL length must not exceed 32K characters.
+> For queries made against VSTS, the WIQL length must not exceed 32K characters.
 The system won't allow you to create or run queries that exceed that length.